MEng Computer Science

 The aim is to give you "real-world" experience in team working and group project management by participating in a sustained and significant group-based project within the CIS domain.
 Working in project teams of three or four, you're expected to convert a given specification into an appropriate deliverable.
 Following initial liaison with supervisors, the student team is primarily responsible for all aspects of the project development including initial research, planning, design, implementation and reporting to supervisors.

-This class presents you with the opportunity to consolidate and enhance your technical skills, and also develop generic softer skills such as team working, negotiation, budgeting, sourcing and purchasing, project planning and management, and communication.
+This module presents you with the opportunity to consolidate and enhance your technical skills, and also develop generic softer skills such as team working, negotiation, budgeting, sourcing and purchasing, project planning and management, and communication.

-Elective classes
+Elective modules

-Advanced Topics in Software Engineering
+Advanced Topics in Software Engineering (20 credits)

-The detailed aims of the class are:
+The detailed aims of the module are:

 - To make you aware of key aspects of current software engineering research